 You qualify for applying for this program if you are a female doctoral student in your 3rd year or above or a female postdoc in one of the six institutions of the ETH Domain during the entire time span of your mentoring project.
 During the period 2021-2024, Fix the Leaky Pipeline offers three runs of one-to-one mentoring.
-The 3rd run will start in spring semester 2019 lasts for one year (first round spring 2018-spring 2019.)
+The 3rd run will start in spring semester 2023 and will last for one year.

 How to find a suitable mentor?

-If you already have identified (a) potential mentor(s), please indicate her/his/their name(s) in the application form.
+If you have identified (a) potential mentor(s), please indicate her/his/their name(s) in the application form.
 Once your application is accepted, the project coordination will officially contact the person.

 Mentees are entitled to a financial contribution up to CHF 200.- for travel expenses incurred for mentoring meetings (original tickets needed).

 FLP offers a limited number of one-hour individual coaching sessions to a reduced fee (CHF 50) with one of the coaches or trainers of the FLP programme (see list below).
 This session can support you in your career planning process and help you reflect on your own situation.
 If you are interested, you can apply via this application form.